The Correlation Between Stress And Memory

 A study by the University of California at Santa Barbara found that practicing mindfulness can improve memory.
 They split students into two groups.
 One group was given classes on mindfulness, and the others attended a nutrition class.
 Before and after the groups completed classes, they were given a test, and the test results improved for the group that completed mindfulness courses.
 They reported that the students also improved on working memory and focus tests.

 Another study found that mindfulness and meditation were directly correlated with increased hippocampus size.
 The hippocampus is the brain region associated with cognitive function, learning, and memory.
-If you're looking to improve your memory, try mindfulness.
-You can look up guided meditations at home or meet with a therapist to try a mindfulness-based therapeutic modality that may help with learning and memory.
+Additionally, mindfulness has been shown to help manage stressful memories, reducing their impact and making it easier to focus on current tasks.
+If you're looking to improve your memory and manage stressful memories, try mindfulness.
+You can look up guided meditations at home or meet with a therapist to try a mindfulness-based therapeutic modality that may help with learning, memory, and emotional control.

 Get organized